 Restocking in Lake Võrstjärv and the smaller lakes in the East -Estonian basin is organised by the regional fishery association MTÜ Võrtsjärve Kalanduspiirkond.
-In recent years, there have been a few restocking projects in the Baltic Sea (2019), organised by MTÜ Saaremaa Kalavaru, but they do not have long-term funding or a plan.
+In recent years, there have been a few restocking projects in the Baltic Sea (2019), "Investigation of eel restocking practices in the Baltic Sea region"

+organised by MTÜ Saaremaa Kalavaru, but they do not have long-term funding or a plan.